Neutralizing An Acid

 Step 6: Dispose Responsibly

 Neutralized doesn’t mean harmless.
 Many municipalities accept neutralized lab waste at designated drop-off sites.
-Because of that, the resulting salt solution may still contain heavy metals, organic contaminants, or non-acidic toxins.
-Even so, check local regulations.
+Which means check local regulations.
+The resulting salt solution may still contain heavy metals, organic contaminants, or non-acidic toxins.
 Never pour large volumes down a storm drain or septic system—even “safe” salts can disrupt ecosystems in high concentrations.

 Special Cases: When Standard Rules Don’t Apply